-The Madisonville Elementary first and second graders have raised over $3,000 for heart disease with their Jump Rope for Heart fundraiser through the American Heart Association and celebrated with their annual Jump-athon in the gymnasium on Friday.
+Madisonville Elementary first and second graders have raised over $2,000 dollars so far this year for heart disease with their Kids Heart Challenge through the American Heart Association and celebrated with their annual Jump-athon on Friday in the gymnasium.

 The program has been going strong through the American Heart Association for 40 years and Madisonville Elementary P.E.
 Teacher Kay Welch has been running the event in Madisonville for over 20 years.
 Since she brought the program to Madisonville, first and second graders have raised a grand total of over $100,000.

 “Anytime I ask the students who knows someone who has been affected by heart disease, all of their hands shoot up,” said Welch.
 “The kids love the Jump-athon.
 A lot of parents come and many participate themselves.”